nepada/security-annotations/README.md

 #### How do access validators work?

 Annotations are parsed by `Nette\Reflection\AnnotationsParser` and their value is one by one passed for inspection to the specific validator.
-It's the responsibility of the validator to check whether or not the annotation value is of expected type, e.g. the default `@LoggedIn` validator can handle only boolean values.
+It's the responsibility of the validator to check whether or not the annotation value is of expected type, e.g. the default `@loggedIn` validator can handle only boolean values.
 Based on the annotation value the validator decides either to deny access (throws `Nette\Application\BadRequestException`), or grant access (no exception is thrown).